hejyll/jadio/README.md

 jadio depends on the following apps:

 * ffmpeg
+  * It is used to download media files.
 * google-chrome
   * It is used to get program data from [onsen.ag](https://www.onsen.ag/).